What is a Reasonable Commute to Work?

 How is My Commute Home

-Oh, commutes!
-Unfortunately, not everyone can (or wants to) work from home so a good majority of us have to deal with some kind of commute to work.
-But, what is a reasonable commute to work?
+Even in today’s remote working world, not everyone can (or wants to) work from home, so most of us have to deal with some commute to work.
+But have you ever asked yourself, what is a reasonable commute to work?

-There are several factors to look at when making a decision about a potential job, with your overall commute being an important one.
+There are several factors to consider when deciding about a potential job, with your overall commute being an important one.
 Here’s our take on what a reasonable commute to work is.

 Why Does the Length of the Commute Matter?